Nansemond: History

-The Nansemond people were members of the Powhatan Paramount Chiefdom, which consisted of about 30 tribes, estimated to have numbered more than 20,000 people in the coastal area of what became Virginia.
-They paid fealty to a paramount chief, known as the Powhatan.
+The Nansemond weroancy was a member of the Powhatan Confederacy, which consisted of about 30 weroancies, estimated to have numbered over 20,000 people in the coastal area of what is called Virginia.
+The confederacy was led by the Mamanatowick, also known as the Powhatan, and by the weroances of the various weroancies.
 They lived along the Nansemond River, an area they called Chuckatuck.
 In 1607, when a group of settlers led by the explorer John Smith arrived on the north side of the James River and established the settlement of Jamestown, the Nansemond were initially wary.

 In 1607, the Jamestown settlers began exploring the Nansemond River, following the river's oyster beds.
-Relationships between the colonists and the Nansemond, already strained due to Indian raids, deteriorated further in 1609 when a group of Jamestown settlers were sent to trade ratchets and copper for food with the Indians.
+Relationships between the colonists and the Nansemond, already strained due to raids, deteriorated further in 1609 when a group of Jamestown settlers were sent to trade ratchets and copper for food.
 However, the colonists never returned, prompting the formation of a search party.
-When the search party encountered some Indians, they informed the group that the missing colonists had been sacrificed, with their brains cut and scraped from their skulls using mussel shells.
-In retaliation, the colonists went to Dumpling Island, where the head chief lived, as well as the location of the tribe's temples and sacred items.
-The raiding party destroyed the burial sites of tribal leaders and temples.
-Houses and religious sites were ransacked for valuables, such as pearls and copper ornaments, which were customarily buried with the bodies of leaders.
+When the search party encountered some locals, they informed the group that the missing colonists had been sacrificed, with their brains cut and scraped from their skulls using mussel shells.
+In retaliation, the colonists went to Dumpling Island, where the weroance lived, as well as the location of the 'temple' housing the weroance's sacred items.
+The raiding party destroyed the burial sites of their weroances, their 'temples' and their sacred items.
+Houses, known as yehakins, were ransacked for valuables, such as pearls and copper items, which were customarily buried with the bodies of weroances.
 By the 1630s, colonists started to encroach on Nansemond lands.
 The two peoples had different perspectives on land ownership.